 - $1000 stipend for travel and living expenses

-- Mentorship from URiM resident and/or faculty member
+- Mentorship from a resident and faculty member

-- Career advising from clerkship director and EM resident medical student liaisons
+- Career advising from the clerkship director and EM resident medical student liaisons

 - Departmental standardized letter of evaluation (SLOE) upon request

 The program is open to all applicants who have demonstrated a commitment to advancing and advocating for diversity, equity, and inclusion.
 This includes but is not limited to activities with established organizations (e.g. Student National Medical Association, Latino Medical Student Association, Association of American Indian Physicians), volunteer work, academic/research pursuits, or current attendance/graduation from minority serving institutions (e.g. Historically Black Colleges and Universities, Hispanic Serving Institutions, tribal colleges and universities).
 Other qualifications to be considered include the applicant’s success in overcoming or helping others to overcome barriers as well as first generation medical school students.
 Applicants of any race may apply.

 - Final year of medical school at an LCME-accredited medical school